Clube Atlético Mineiro: European tour and the Mineirão era (1950–1969)

 In 1950, the club's home moved from the Antônio Carlos to the newer and larger Estádio Independência.
 The season saw another Campeonato Mineiro triumph and the club's first European tour, in which it played ten games in five countries.
 The excursion happened at a time when there were neither regular national competitions in Brazil nor continental ones in South America, and followed soon after the traumatic Maracanazo.
 The tour and Atlético's results, many of which achieved under adverse weather conditions and snow, were seen by national sports media as a historic achievement for Brazilian football itself.
 The team, captained by Zé do Monte, was dubbed the Campeões do Gelo ("Ice Champions"), a title that is remembered in the club's official anthem.
 The club's success in the state competition continued in the 1950s, a decade that saw the rise of forward Ubaldo and five consecutive Campeonato Mineiro victories from 1952 to 1956.
 After another state league title in 1958, Atlético took part in the inaugural edition of the Taça Brasil in the following year, reaching the third round.
 The tournament, the country's first annual nationwide competition, was a cup contested between state league champions, originally created by the CBD to select Brazil's entrants in the newly formed Copa Libertadores.

 In the 1960s, Atlético won the Campeonato Mineiro twice, in 1962 and 1963, but failed to advance to the later stages of the Taça Brasil.
 Mineirão, Belo Horizonte's new stadium, opened in 1965 and immediately became the club's home.
-It was in the mid-1960s that the rivalry with Cruzeiro became the biggest in the state, after this club won the first five state leagues of the Mineirão era.
+It was in the mid-1960s when the rivalry with Cruzeiro became the main one in the state.
 In 1967, another national-level competition was created by the CBD, the Torneio Roberto Gomes Pedrosa.
 It included more clubs than the Taça Brasil, but Atlético did not finish in the top-four in any of its editions in the decade.
 In the second half of the 1960s, highlights came in the form of friendlies against national sides.
 In 1968, Atlético, representing the Brazilian national team, defeated European Championship runners-up Yugoslavia 3–2 at the Mineirão; the following year, the Seleção itself, which would become champions of the 1970 FIFA World Cup, was defeated 2–1.